VH-Lab/NDI-matlab/docs/reference/+ndi/+element/timeseries.m.md

   Load the EPOCHTABLE that consists of added/registered epochs that provide information about the ndi.element.

-Help for ndi.element.timeseries/loadaddedepochs is inherited from superclass NDI.ELEMENT
+Help for ndi.element.timeseries/loadaddedepochs is inherited from superclass ndi.element
 ```

 ---